 - Do not apply any ointments or lotions to the affected area.

-Remember that each snake is different and requires different treatments, but the above are the most basic precautions we can take for any unfortunate encounter.
+Remember that each dangerous snake is different and requires different treatments, but the above are the most basic precautions we can take for any unfortunate encounter.

 Snakes are generally averse to humans and are more scared of us than we are of them.
 They even generally escape when they hear us coming.
 If at all we come across a snake, it is usually because it was caught off guard.
-With deforestation and the encroachment of more and more forest land, like many other animals, snakes also find it difficult to find food and a place to live, forcing them to venture into human habitations resulting in confrontations and therefore, bites.
+With deforestation and the encroachment of more and more forest land, that have affected many other animals, snakes also find it difficult to find food and a place to live, forcing them to venture into human habitations resulting in confrontations and therefore, bites.

 So the next time you see a snake, remember that they would prefer to be by themselves and whatever you do, do not try to handle them unless you are a trained snake wrangler.

 Inland Taipan is the most venomous snake in the world.
 A bite from this variety of Taipan often causes paralysis of the victim’s nervous system and clots the blood.
 The Belcher’s Sea Snake’s venom is 100 times stronger than the Inland Taipan.
 However, they avoid attacking us because of their shy temperament.

 Saw scaled viper echis carinatus is considered the deadliest snake in the world as it believed to be responsible for more human fatalities than all other snakes put together.
 However, even the King Cobra is a contender as it can produce neurotoxins lethal enough to kill an elephant.